MatthijsKamstra/haxejs/intro.md

 I thought I was the first to try to write documentation this way, but other beat me.
 Although my idea was formed by writing a book in Markdown (Gitbook, but there are others).
-Writing documentation is very similar to writing a book.
+Writing documentation is like writing a book.

 **Other clever developers who had this idea before me:**